Video Captions and Subtitles

 Once your captions are complete, you’ll receive an update from Rev.com in your email.
 You can then upload the VTT file into the CMS.

-To watch a brief how-to video on ordering captions, click here.
+Watch a brief how-to video on ordering captions with Rev.com.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.